TongYang-tech/Recipe-Website/README.md

 # Recipes

-A static website that shares recipe allowing users to read, cook, and learn more about the food product.
+A static website that shares recipe on allowing users to read, cook, and learn more about the food product based on Anime.